Evan Rachel Wood: 2009–present: Further film and television career

 Wood co-starred in Woody Allen's Whatever Works, which premiered at the 2009 Tribeca Film Festival, playing the young wife of Larry David's character.
 She later expressed regret for taking the role and that she would not work with Allen again.
 In May 2009, she played Juliet in six fundraising performances of William Shakespeare's Romeo and Juliet at the Theater In The Park; the production was directed by her brother Ira, who also starred.
 That same year, Wood was named Young Hollywood Superstar at the Young Hollywood Awards.

-Wood had a recurring role in the second and third seasons of the HBO supernatural drama series, True Blood, from 2009 to 2011 as Sophie-Anne Leclerq.
-Wood had a role in the film The Conspirator, which premiered at Ford's Theatre in Washington, D.C. in April 2011, directed by Robert Redford (about the conspiracy surrounding the assassination of Abraham Lincoln).
+Wood had a recurring role in the second and third seasons of the HBO supernatural drama series True Blood, from 2009 to 2011, as Sophie-Anne Leclerq.
+Wood had a role in the film The Conspirator, which premiered at Ford's Theatre in Washington, D.C., in April 2011, directed by Robert Redford (about the conspiracy surrounding the assassination of Abraham Lincoln).
 She also had a role in The Ides of March.
 She portrayed the title character's daughter in the 2011 HBO miniseries Mildred Pierce, for which she was nominated for the Golden Globe Award and the Primetime Emmy Award for Best Supporting Actress.

 In late 2012 she began filming 10 Things I Hate About Life, a followup to the hit 1999 teen comedy 10 Things I Hate About You in which she and Thomas McDonell played a couple who meet while attempting suicide.
 Filming was suspended when she became pregnant with her son; when it resumed again in 2013 Wood left the production, claiming she had not been paid beyond her $300,000 advance since the production company had not been able to raise enough money to pay her for the filming already completed.
-In response they sued her for $30 million; as of 2021 the suit has not been resolved but the film can no longer be finished.
+In response they sued her for $30 million.

 Wood starred with Chris Evans in a 2010 ad campaign filmed by Frank Miller for Gucci Guilty Eau fragrances.
-Both actors reprised their roles for additional ads in 2013 and 2016.
+They reprised their roles for additional ads in 2013 and 2016.
 Wood played Gabi in the 2013 psychological romantic thriller film Charlie Countryman with Shia LaBeouf and Rupert Grint.
 She voiced Marianne in the 2015 film Strange Magic.

 In 2016, Wood began starring as sentient android Dolores Abernathy in the HBO science fiction Western series Westworld.
 Her performance was praised as "spectacular", "tour-de-force, turn-on-a-dime", as well as "a tremendous technical achievement".

 In August 2019, Wood announced on Twitter and D23 Expo that she was cast to voice Queen Iduna in Frozen II.
 The film was released in November 2019 to commercial success.
+She later featured in Kajillionaire in 2020, and Backspot in 2023.
+In January 2023, a workshop reading for Thelma & Louise was held starring Wood along with Amanda Seyfried.

+In 2024, she began starring in the Off-Broadway musical revival Little Shop of Horrors.